Fischy6734/Gameballs/README.md

-This is a games site with tuns of games to chuse from
+This is a games site with tons of games to choose from

 New ↓
-(Added new TEST link) on the pokemon section
+(Added new TEST link) on the Pokemon section

 added links to send you to a new tab